aquanest/my-logbook.vercel.app/README.md

 - Libraries

-  Invoked from a Logbook CLI and a router of Logbook API.
+  Libraries will be invoked from Logbook CLI and a router of Logbook API.

   - [umatare5/logbook-go](https://github.com/umatare5/logbook-go)
   - [umatare5/logbook-api-router-impl](https://github.com/umatare5/logbook-api-router-impl)